codeship/shipyard/styleguide/components/buttons.md

 ---

 ## Secondary Buttons
-<p class="text-light margin-bottom-md">Useful when you have a button on a darker background.</p>
+Useful when you have a button on a darker background.
+{: .section-description }

 <div class="margin-bottom-md">
   {% btn Secondary, :secondary, class: 'margin-right-xs' %}